 I just can't do it!
 I don't have the power!

 I found that having a wall charger for these batteries is essential, otherwise you'll have to stop using your camera and wait while you are doing your charging due diligence.
 Can't have that!
 Other than having extra batteries around, disabling your camera's WiFi, preview mode, and a whole slew of other features will save you lots of power.
+Checkout my article on Sony battery life tips to maximize every minute you can squeeze out of your A7.

 - The a7